featureform/featureform/docs/getting-started/overview.md

 A training set is composed of one label and one or more features.
 The labels and features are joined together by their entity fields.
 If they are linked with timestamp fields, [point-in-time correct training sets](defining-features-labels-and-training-sets.md#point-in-time-correctness) will be created.

+### Model

+A model name is a logical grouping mechanism for features and training sets.
+Models can be registered independently of features or training sets _or_ they can be [registered at the time of serving these resources for training or inference](serving-for-inference-and-training.md#model-registration).